MeltedGreenVelvet/qr-code-component-v1/qr-code-component-v1/README.md

 Flexbox makes sense to me as it's being taught during tutorials, but when going out into the coding wild-- Flexbox can give me issues.
 It can easily be broken with simple css properties (such as the height property).
 As I work to better myself, I feel that I need to analyze and be very familiar with what situations break flexbox so as not to waste my time or the time of my client/employer with troubleshooting the issue.

 I'm aware that I need more practice in building responsive layouts as well.
 This site could remain completely static.
-However, I wanted to implement some responsivity into the component I created to play around with responsive units such as em, rem, and %s.
+However, I wanted to implement some responsivity into the component I created to play around with responsive units such as em, rem, vh, and %s.

 I noticed that the Figma design file had text shadow in the H1 tag, but the screenshotted official solution did not.
 I went ahead and included the text shadow according to the Figma design that I was given.